je-castelan/profiles-rest-api/Notes.md

  - Change DEBUG to False.
 Due than `supervisor_profiles_api.conf` has debug variable as false, we can set `DEBUG = bool(int(os.environ.get('DEBUG', 1)))
  - STATIC_ROOT = `static/`

+## Deployment

+On the section Sevices -> Compute/EC2, then select `Running instances`.
+Then, select the server and get the `Public IPv4 DNS` URL and access it from your allowed PC via ssh with `ubuntu` user.

+Then, execute `curl -sL [setup.sh file on github url] | sudo bash -`